nyoungstudios/Photoshop-Resize-Scripts/README.md

 # Photoshop Resize Scripts
-Resizing various photos for marketing purposes for web, social media, and email lists is time consuming.
-Here are some scripts to do quickly.
+Resizing various photos for web, social media, and email marketing is time consuming.
+Here are some scripts to do it quickly.

 Here are some scripts that I use to batch resize photos for Squarespace, Instagram, Facebook, and Mailchimp.